-Incremental authorization can be used by merchants and acquirers to add some amount to a previously created authorization to reflect the real amount of a transaction.
+Merchants and acquirers can use incremental authorization to add some amount to a previously created authorization to reflect a transaction's real amount.

 - Only occurs in the authorization/base I flow.